adevinta/zoe/README.md

 Here are some of the most interesting features of zoe :

-- Consume kafka topics from a specific point in time (ex. using `--from 'PT5h` from the last 5 hours).
+- Consume Kafka topics from a specific point in time (ex. using `--from 'PT5h'` from the last 5 hours).
 - Filter data based on content (ex. using `--filter "id == '12345'"` filters records with the selected id).
 - Filter data based on record metadata and record headers (ex. using `--filter-meta "offset == '95' && partition == '0'"` finds record on given partition with the given offset).
-- Supports offloading consumption of data to multiple lambda functions, kubernetes pods, etc. for parallelism (ex. adding `--runner kubernetes` would offload all the requests to a configured kubernetes cluster).
+- Supports offloading consumption of data to multiple lambda functions, Kubernetes pods, etc. for parallelism (ex. adding `--runner kubernetes` would offload all the requests to a configured Kubernetes cluster).
 - Monitor consumer groups' offsets.
-- Upload avro schemas from a `.avsc` or `.avdl` file using different naming strategies.
+- Upload Avro schemas from a `.avsc` or `.avdl` file using different naming strategies.
 - ... and more.

 ## Install

-For Linux & MacOS, the simplest way is to use brew to install zoe:
+For Linux & macOS, the simplest way is to use brew to install zoe:

 ```bash
 brew install adevinta/homebrew-zoe/zoe